Hello! I’m Sarah.

 The realisation that the puppet show (my life of masking emotion) needed to end terrified me because I knew I would have to step into the unknown.
 I would be leaving my ‘safe zone’, which oddly enough had become home to anxiety and depression.
 It may sound strange to some, but I had a somewhat like 'bond' to my mental illness.

-The fear of making a change balanced the fear of not making a change.
+However, the fear of making a change was balanced with the fear of not making a change.

 Knowing there were supportive people around me helped me realise that I didn't have to face the challenges alone.

 With the support of my community, I decided to speak.
 This was a challenge in itself.
 The first time I shared, I barely spoke 3 words.
 Each time, I shared a little more, then a little more.